Children's Long-Term Support Council

 Overview

 Over 15,000 children in Wisconsin have disabilities requiring long-term support.
 The Council for Children with Long-Term Support (CLTS) Needs is charged with providing recommendations to the Secretary regarding the needed infrastructures, accountability measures and mechanisms, financing systems, training programs, program design elements, efficiencies and statewide equity and consistency necessary to implement service delivery systems in communities throughout the State.
 The outcome of these recommendations is a CLTS system that provides services, supports, and other assistance that address the needs of children with long-term support needs and their families who want to live, learn, and participate in all aspects of community life.
-The Charge for the Council for Children with Long-Term Support Needs was revised in March 2017.
-You can read the full version here (PDF) .
+The Charge for the Council for Children with Long-Term Support Needs (PDF) was revised in February 2024.

 This content reflects the views and opinions of the advisory council.
 It may not reflect the official policy or position of DHS.